TSA Guides

 When is the TSA sat?

-Applicants sitting the TSA Oxford will do so on October 18th 2023 at an approved testing centre, while the TSA UCL is taken online in either January or March.
+Applicants sitting the TSA Oxford will do so in late October at an approved testing centre.

 Bear in mind that you will need to register for a spot to sit either TSA.
-This process can be started from September 1st by speaking you your school/college’s exams officer, who will be able to get your slot booked!
-You can find out more about how to book here, or find out more about the full process of TSA preparation in our TSA 6-Month Preparation Timeline!
+This process can be started from August 15th.
+You can out more about the full process of TSA preparation in our TSA 6-Month Preparation Timeline!

 2/5